kcwiakala/jsmock/README.md

 foo.bar(1, 0); // KO
 ```

-Mathcher can be specified directly in arguments of the *expectCall* method or by
+Matcher can be specified directly in arguments of the *expectCall* method or by
 calling *matching* function on mock object.
 Note that *expectCall* returns mock
 object making call chain possible:
 ```javascript